|Overall Rating||Loved it!|

 Nitro Fury 2019 Review by The Good Ride

-The Nitro Fury was a board we had very little time on but what time we had really impressed us.
-It’s the kind of board we wanted to spend more time on and we felt it has a nice almost full camber take on that mountain friendly asymmetrical twin.
-Its camber profile didn’t seem like it would be the first board we would grab for a deep powder twin experience but it’s exactly what we want in the quiver when it’s time to go out to make some good turns regular and switch, hold a good edge, hit kickers, the pipe and just have a good all around fun mountain freestyle centered riding experience.
-Even with the little time we had in not so good conditions we still felt the Quiver Fury came across as a ride we would like to own.
-If there is room in the budget we will add the Quiver Fury to our quiver.
+The Nitro Fury is an almost full camber take on that mountain friendly asymmetrical twin.
+Its camber profile didn’t seem like it would be the first board we would grab for a deep powder twin experience but it’s exactly what we want in the quiver when it’s time to go out to make some good turns regular, switch, hit the park and just have a time.

 Riders: James (Size 9, 5’10” 185-195lbs), Peter (Size 8, 5’11” 185lbs), Grant (Size 11 6’ 160lbs)

 Insoles: Sandsole Custom Insoles, Footprint Insole Technology Gameghangers Low Profile

 Set Up: approx 22-22.5” Centered 12 front -12 back to 15 front -15 back